MorrowShore/Prism/README.md

 rtmp://<server IP address>/live
 ```

-As for the stream key, you can put anything.
+As for the Prism stream key in OBS settings, you can put anything.

 * 8- Begin streaming!